TV news takes heat for relying on former defense officials as Afghanistan pundits

 NBC’s Chuck Todd demonstrated that suggestion when he interviewed McMaster on “Meet the Press” on Sunday.
 “When you look back at 20 years, you’ve worn a few hats when it comes to dealing with either helping to create policy in Afghanistan or enact it,” he told McMaster.
 “What’s been your biggest mistake or biggest miscalculation over 20 years?”

 Before launching into a broader critique of American foreign policy toward Afghanistan, McMaster acknowledged: “We all share responsibility.”
-But he didn’t specify anything he did wrong.
+But he did not specify anything he did wrong.